TP3 - Data Preprocessing

 # To do

 b.
-Compute and visualize the correaltion matrix.
-Provide your first impression on the correlation matrix.
+Compute and visualize both correaltion matrices.
+Provide your first impression on the correlation matrices.

 # To do